My neonate

 Additionally,

-my limbs were wired into an array of apparatuses which helped me develop gross,
+my limbs were wired into an array of apparatuses that helped me develop gross,

 complex, and refined motor skills and reflexes.
 This taught my body how to move